shazi7804/ems/README.md

 vi /etc/ems/site-conf.d/mysite.conf
 ```

+- Group
-- Type - You can sort site types.
+You can sort site types.

+- Alias
-- Alias - Set your site alias login.
+Set your site alias login.

+- HostName
-- Server - Display hostname for identification.
+Display hostname for identification.

-- User - The remote user name.
+- Port
-- Port - The remote port.
+The remote port.

+- IP
-- IP - The remote ip or domain.
+The remote ip or domain.